 - Add 1 medium yellow onion, chopped into large pieces6 cloves garlic, 5 carrots, 2 bay leaves and 1.5 pounds red potatoesto the pot.
 Sprinkle with seasoning packet, if using.
 Add 2 cups chicken broth and 1 cup water.1 medium yellow onion, chopped into large pieces, 6 cloves garlic, 5 carrots, 2 bay leaves, 2 cups chicken broth, 1.5 pounds red potatoes, 1 cup water

 - Add the lid and place in the preheated oven.
-Cook for 90 minutes, or until cooked to a temperature of 145°F. Add 1 small cabbage head, cored and quartered and continue cooking another 15-20 minutes until cabbage is just starting to soften.1 small cabbage head, cored and quartered
+Cook for 90 minutes, or until until the internal temperature reaches 195–205°F and the meat is fork-tender.
+Add 1 small cabbage head, cored and quartered and continue cooking another 15-20 minutes until cabbage is just starting to soften.1 small cabbage head, cored and quartered

 - Remove corned beef to a platter or cutting board with a rim.
 Allow to rest for 15 mintes before slicing against the grain.
 The cabbage will continue to cook in the liquid while the corned beef rests.